If you’ve received an eviction summons, read it carefully. There might be 2 parts in your eviction case:

 - You made improvements or repairs to the home.

 - You or a family member suffered an injury because of something that is the landlord's fault.

 Your second cause hearing will be a separate hearing after your eviction hearing.
 Be on the lookout for letters from the court telling you when your hearings are.
 It is important for you to attend all the hearings that the court schedules.

 At the second cause hearing, the judge will ask you and your landlord to explain your claims.
 You should bring evidence to help you prove to the judge that you don’t owe the money.
 If you filed a counterclaim, you should also bring evidence to prove the landlord owes you money.
 Good examples of things that you could bring are:

 - Documents that show that you do not owe what the landlord claims.
-For example, receipts that show that you paid your rent and utilities.
+For example, bring receipts that show that you paid your rent and utilities.
 Bring original documents and photo copies.

 - Photographs that back up your story.
-For example, photos showing what the home looked like when you left it.
+For example, bring photos showing what the home looked like when you left it.
 If the photos are on your phone, print them out.

 - Witnesses, people who saw or heard, in-person, the things that you are telling the court about.